BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 In this query, the variable for holding the date of birth is `?d`.
 The query consists of two triples -- as you can see, the abbreviated RDF Notation linking several triples with the same subject via a semicolon can be used in SPARQL, too.
 Each triple poses a restriction on the query -- implicitly AND connected.
-We query for some entry (?p) with label "Leonardo da Vinci" and some date_of_bith entry (?d).
+We query for some entry `?p` with label `"Leonardo da Vinci"` and some `date_of_bith` entry `?d`.
 If such a combination can be found in the ontology the it is returned as the query result.

 Fig. 3.12 shows this query and its result executed in the SPARQL server [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) after loading the Art Ontology.

+{width=75%}
 ![Fig. 3.12: A simple SPARQL query in Fuseki](images/SPARQL_Simple_Query.png)

 X> Since the Art Ontology is an extract of Wikidata, you can execute a similar query at the [Wikidata query service](https://query.wikidata.org)  (See Fig. 3.13).
-Since Wikidata uses cryptic IDs for all properties (e.g., wdt:P569 for date_of_birth, there is a query helper suggesting parts of the query to be completed.
+Since Wikidata uses cryptic IDs for all properties (e.g., `wdt:P569` for `date_of_birth`, there is a query helper suggesting parts of the query to be completed.
 Try it yourself!

+{width=75%}
 ![Fig. 3.13: A simple SPARQL query at the Wikidata query service](images/Wikidata_Query_Service.png)

 Assume we are interested in artists who were born in Paris.